phinocio/loadorderlibrary-api-docs/lists.md

 # Valid Files

 Below is a listing of the valid file names a list can have.
 If there's some missing or there that shouldn't be, please let me know.

+> This list is incomplete.
+There's files from other games that aren't present.
+If you know of any please comment on [this issue](https://github.com/phinocio/loadorderlibrary/issues/39).
+{.is-info}

 - enblocal.ini
 - enbseries.ini